24 Free Bar Graph and Chart Templates (PPT, PDF)

 Stacked bar graph

-A stacked or composite bar graph is a bar chart that divides the collective bar into different parts; this means the entire bar represents the whole and is divided into sections representing different segments of the whole.
+It is a bar chart that divides the collective bar into different parts; this means the entire bar represents the whole and is divided into sections representing different segments of the whole.
 Each bar represents different categories and uses different colors to help in identification.
-Also, you need to have a legend or properly label this type of bar graph to help identify the whole and its sections.
+Also, you need to have a legend or properly label it to help identify the whole and its sections.

 Stacked bar graph